 There’s an old saying, attributed to Confucius, which states; “He who does not know, and does not know that he does not know, is a fool”.
 In the e-discovery world, the new saying is, “He who does not know, and does not know that he does not know, will be sanctioned”.

-Core competency in this area is no longer hoped for; it is expected j0439531and presumed, both by clients and the courts.
+Core competency in this area is no longer hoped for; it is expected and presumed, both by clients and the courts.
 It’s not enough for attorneys to rely on IT personnel; they must also be able to understand what their IT professionals are telling them so they can communicate this information effectively to their clients, the courts and even their adversaries.
 Otherwise, it’s the attorneys and their clients who will bear the consequences of mistakes.

 Further hampering this process is the fact that very few IT personnel speak “English”.
 Many a layman has become glassy-eyed while listening to a “techie” explain a process in “techno-speak” while not understanding a word of what was said.